List of family relations in professional wrestling

 This is a list of family relations in professional wrestling.
-Since the beginning of the artforms secretive history family members have been involved in all aspects of the industry, often to keep it closed off to outsiders.
+Since the beginning of the artform's secretive history, family members have been involved in all aspects of the industry, often to keep it closed off to outsiders.
 Although most connections are among wrestlers, there have been contributions from family members in many other fields, such as managing, promoting, training and refereeing.